• HOME

 9. Go on a Romantic Date at Caffe La Cabaña

-If you arrive in San Juan La Laguna by boat, it’s hard to miss the interesting bamboo-covered structures jutting out of the shore just left of the dock.
+If you arrive in San Juan La Laguna by boat, it’s hard to miss the interesting bamboo-covered structures jutting out of the shore just to the left of the dock.

-At first glance, it’s hard to tell what it is.
-But after a closer look, it’s a sweet little cafe and restaurant adorned with swings, loungers, and a neat bamboo nest that together make up the Caffe La Cabaña.
+At first glance, it’s hard to tell what it is, but after a closer look, it’s a sweet little cafe and restaurant adorned with swings, loungers, and a neat bamboo nest.
+Together, they make up the Caffe La Cabaña.

-It very much echoes the earthy chic vibes you’d find down the hotel zone in Tulum or somewhere.
-Considering its view of the bay and its cozy decor, this place oozes romance.
+It very much echoes the earthy chic vibes.
+Considering its view of the bay and cozy decor, this place oozes romance.

 As such, you’ll notice on their Instagram how proposals are frequent here.